TIBCOSoftware/flogo-contrib/activity/gpio/README.md

 title: GPIO
 weight: 4611
 ---

-# tibco-gpio
+# GPIO
-This activity provides your flogo application the ability to control raspberry pi GPIO
+This activity allows you to control the GPIO pins on a Raspberry Pi

 ## Installation
+### Flogo Web
+This activity comes out of the box with the Flogo Web UI
+### Flogo CLI
 ```bash
 flogo add activity github.com/TIBCOSoftware/flogo-contrib/activity/gpio
 ```